dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/vim.md

 ### Visual mode

-To go in visual mode, press the "v" key.
+To go in visual mode, press the `v` key.
 Then you can do some actions, for example selecting text with the arrow keys of your keyboard, so that you can apply commands on the selected text.

 ### Common usages